gufolabs/gufo_snmp/README.md

 ---

-*Gufo SNMP* is the accelerated Python asyncio SNMP client library.
+*Gufo SNMP* is the accelerated Python SNMP client library supporting both async and blocking mode.
 It consists of a clean Python API for high-efficient BER parser and socket IO, implemented in the
 [Rust][Rust] language with [PyO3][PyO3] wrapper.